john4web/blog/content/TODO/billion-dollar-mistake.md

 **3. Because null references destroy our trust to the objects we are working with.**

-When not using null in our code, we can trust, that objects will be objects.
-We can trust that they will look like objects and they will behave like objects.
-But when we are using null references in our code, then we cannot trust our objects anymore.
-We can not rely on objects to be self sufficient anymore.
+When we do not use `null` in our code, we can trust, that objects will be objects.
+We can trust that objects will look like objects and that objects will behave like objects.
+However, when we introduce null references into our code, then we cannot trust our objects anymore.
+They are no longer reliable or self-sufficient.

-Let's assume, we have a method that claims to return an object.
-When we now call this method and suddenly it returns something that is not an object, then our entire thinking is changed.
-Then we don't know anymore what is ``null`` and what is not ``null``.
-Then we start to suspect all the objects that they are not objects anymore, even though they might actually still be.
+Let’s assume we have a method that claims to return an object.
+If this method unexpectedly returns something that isn’t an object, it disrupts our entire reasoning.
+We can no longer be certain about what is ``null`` and what is not ``null``, leaving us in a state of uncertainty.

+Then we start to suspect all objects that they are no objects anymore, even though they might actually still be.
 We suspect all the variables and everything that we are working with that it is not good enough.
 We cannot know whether we can "touch" the variables or not because they could be `null` and then the code breaks if we try to access them.
 In this way objects are not real objects anymore and they are not following the contract we are expecting.

 **4. Because you have to insert countless null checks in your code.**

-The previously mentioned trust issues bring another disadvantage: You **always** have to check if variables are `null` before you can do something with them to avoid NullpointerExceptions.
-You have to add those null-checks **everywhere** to make sure that your program works reliable.
-In this way, the code base grows and grows and the methods and classes become longer and longer.
+The previously mentioned trust issues bring another disadvantage: You **always** have to check if variables are `null` before you can do something with them.
+You have to add those null-checks **everywhere** to make sure that your program works reliable and avoids NullpointerExceptions.
+In this way, the code base grows and grows and the methods/classes become longer and longer.
 The code becomes cluttered, unclear and hard to understand/maintain.
 This is the opposite of the "Clean Code" approach!

 **5. Because null references violate the core idea of encapsulation.**

-Null references violate encapsulation by exposing internal states indirectly and making external code responsible for handling the consequences.
-This undermines the very essence of objects being self-contained and reliable entities.
-With proper encapsulation, objects manage their behavior internally and provide meaningful defaults or throw specific exceptions if something goes wrong.
-Returning null avoids this responsibility, leaving the caller to guess what went wrong or what to do next.

-When a method can return null instead of an actual object, the calling code must explicitly check for null to avoid exceptions.
+When a method can return ``null`` instead of an actual object, the calling code must explicitly check for ``null`` to avoid exceptions.
 This shifts the responsibility of managing the object's internal state to the external code.
 For example:

 ```java
 Object obj = someMethod();